-Proposed Gas Pipelines (five LNG-related and one not) are shown as red dotted lines, proposed Enbridge Northern Gateway tar sands pipeline as purple dotted line, and 13 proposed LNG plants and export terminals are shown as pink factory icons.
+Proposed Gas Pipelines (five LNG-related and one to Alaska not) are shown as red dotted lines and 13 proposed LNG plants and export terminals are shown as pink factory icons.
 Also shown are 11 BC parks that will be potentially impacted by the new Kinder Morgan pipeline according to BC government documents (dark green), and another 19 parks that may be potentially impacted by new Kinder Morgan pipeline in light green.
 You can click on individual pipelines, LNG plants/terminals, parks or other features on map to get their names and more information on those features.
 You can toggle the legend, zoom in or change the basemap imagery with the buttons across the top.
 You can pan around map by clicking on map and dragging with your mouse.
 Click 'View Larger Map' below map to open the map in a larger ArcGIS Online map viewer window.

 View Larger Map

-RED DOTTED LINES = Proposed Gas Pipeline routes (5 LNG related and 1 not LNG related)
+RED DOTTED LINES = Proposed Gas Pipeline routes (5 LNG related and 1 to Alaska not LNG related)

 PINK FACTORY ICONS = Proposed 13 LNG Plants & Export Terminals